quii/learn-go-with-tests/install-go.md

 At this point you can `go get` and the `src/package/bin` will be installed correctly in the appropriate `$GOPATH/xxx` directory.

 ### Go Modules
 Go 1.11 introduced [Modules](https://github.com/golang/go/wiki/Modules), enabling an alternative workflow.
-This new approach will gradually [become the default](https://blog.golang.org/modules2019) mode, deprecating the use of `GOPATH`.
+This new approach is the default build mode since Go 1.16, therefore the use of `GOPATH` is not recommended.

 Modules aim to solve problems related to dependency management, version selection and reproducible builds; they also enable users to run Go code outside of `GOPATH`.